w314/notes/javaNotes/qc/qc1/qc1_spring.md

 ## Bean Scopes:

-What are they?
+> What are they?

-Which ones are common to all Spring applications? (two of them)
+> Which ones are common to all Spring applications? (two of them)

-Know the difference between singleton and prototype scopes
+> Know the difference between singleton and prototype scopes

-Which ones are web aware? (four of them)
+> Which ones are web aware? (four of them)

+The Scope of the Bean determines its visibility and lifecycle.
+(TODO lifecycle what way?)

+### Types:
+- Singleton
+    - the container creates a single instance of that bean
+    - the default Scope
+    - to define it explicitly use: `@Scope("singleton")`
+- Prototype
+    - will return a different instance every time it is requested from the container
+    - `@Scope("prototype")`
+- Web Aware Scopes
+    - Request - creates a Bean for an HTTP Request
+    - Session - creates a Bean for an HTTP Session
+    - Application - creates a Bean for a ServletContext
+    - WebSocket - creates a Bean for a WebSocket session

+## Spring Annotations:
+### Spring Core Annotations

 ## Bean Wiring: